Themis: Description

 Some classical descriptions of Themis describe a sober-looking woman holding scales.
 Themis is an earth goddess much like her mother, Gaia, and in some stories it is hard to tell the two apart.
 Some classical depictions of Themis show her holding a sword.

 When Themis is disregarded, Nemesis brings just and wrathful retribution; thus Themis shared the small temple at Rhamnous with Nemesis.
 Themis is not wrathful; when a distraught Hera returned to Olympus after quarrelling with Zeus, Themis, "of the lovely cheeks," was the first to offer her a cup.

 Themis presided over the proper relation between man and woman, the basis of the rightly ordered family (the family was seen as the pillar of the deme).
 Judges were often referred to as themistopóloi (the servants of Themis).
 Such was also the basis for order upon Olympus.
 Even Hera addressed her as "Lady Themis".

 Hesiod

 Themis occurred in Hesiod's Theogony as the first recorded appearance of Justice as a divine personage.
 Drawing not only on the socio-religious consciousness of his time but also on many of the earlier cult-religions, Hesiod described the forces of the universe as cosmic divinities.
 Hesiod portrayed temporal justice, Dike, as the daughter of Zeus and Themis.
-Dike executed the law of judgments and sentencing and, together with her mother Themis, she carried out the final decisions of Moirai.
+Dike executed the law of judgments and sentencing and, together with her mother Themis, she carried out the final decisions of the Moirai.